Recettear: An Item Shop's Tale: Reception

 Recettears Western release was well received by critics who considered the game a surprise title.
 The Metro acknowledged that while the idea of a game around running a shop would be the "dullest activity possible", Recettears shopkeeping is a "strangely fulfilling activity", with some deep gameplay aspects that are not apparent on an initial play.
 Quintin Smith of Eurogamer considered the shopkeeping activity rather addictive, similar to "a tiny gambling session, where a confluence of factors can result in you having the best or worst day ever", leading the player to play "just one more [turn]".
 Richard Cobbett of PC Gamer noted that "while you do spend most of it doing the exact same simple things, doing so quickly becomes a frothy, capitalistic bubblewrap".
-IGN's Charles Onyett noted that, once the player has learned the habits of various characters, the price haggling "degenerates into a thoughtless, mechanical exercise", but random fluctuations in the market such as the result of news events or trending items helps to keep the shopkeeping interesting.
+IGNs Charles Onyett noted that, once the player has learned the habits of various characters, the price haggling "degenerates into a thoughtless, mechanical exercise", but random fluctuations in the market such as the result of news events or trending items helps to keep the shopkeeping interesting.

 Reviewers had mixed opinions on the dungeon exploration aspects.
 Smith praised the exploration, considering it "more competent than any number of games [he] could mention", citing the control of the adventure character and the unique attack patterns of the enemies.
 Others found the dungeon crawling somewhat repetitive and made more difficult by the randomness of the dungeon creation.
 Onyett stated that "the combat can become wearyingly repetitive in later stages" with larger dungeons, but that it suited the purposes of Recettear appropriately.
 Sam Marchello of RPGamer found that she would have often arrive on a new dungeon floor near a trap, allowing enemies to swarm her characters without much chance to respond, and believes that "players may find themselves reloading save files simply to get themselves into a better position".

 The English translation by Carpe Fulgur was universally praised.
 Onyett called the translation "very well done", with "the tone is bubbly and frequently funny in an internet message board kind of way", and ties in the various gameplay elements well.
 Smith called Carpe Fulgur's translation "a fantastic job", helping to craft the world and characters to a point where he cared enough for certain characters to want to undercharge them for sales despite the game's premise.
 The Metros review stated "the translation is superb and almost the equal of genres bests such as Disgaea and Paper Mario".

 At the 2011 Independent Games Festival, Recettear was given two honorable mentions for the Seumas McNally Grand Prize and Excellence in Design categories.